Cleveland Clinic logo

 Can swollen inguinal lymph nodes mean cancer?

 Rarely, swollen inguinal lymph nodes are a sign of cancer in your groin area.
-Cancer cells travel through lymph fluid from the point where cancer begins into your lymph nodes.
-Types of cancer that can be found in inguinal lymph nodes include:
+Cancer cells can travel through lymph into your lymph nodes.
+Types of cancer that can spread to inguinal lymph nodes include vulvar, penile and anal cancer.
+Melanoma (skin cancer) and lymphoma (a type of blood cancer) can also cause swollen inguinal lymph nodes.

 How do I check my inguinal lymph nodes?

 You normally won’t notice your inguinal lymph nodes.
 They can be hard to feel unless they’re swollen.
-When they’re busy fighting an infection, they may become enlarged and sensitive to the touch.
 To check them:

 1. Place your first three fingers horizontally along the crease where your thigh meets your pelvis.
 Press your fingers into the crease with medium pressure.
 You should feel muscle, bone and fat.
 If you feel a hard lump, it may be a swollen inguinal lymph node.